 In some of my prior projects, to get between the dash and the frunk area, I ran a few wires around the door.
 While fairly easy, it’s only suitable for a few thin wires and is far from ideal.
 If you are installing the amp inside the dash, then a new power lead needs to be routed from the fuse box to the dash.
 If you’re installing the amp in the frunk, then you’ll need to run the line-level inputs and the sub-woofer speaker wires from the dash area to the frunk.

 We need to make a hole in the grommet to pass our wire through.
-While this took me about 3 hours to figure it out and document it, I think it would take only 20-30 minutes to perform this part with these instructions.
+While this took me about 3 hours to figure this out and document, I think it would take only 20-30 minutes to perform this part with these instructions.
 For me, it was the hardest part of the entire project!

-- In the cabin, if the front passenger plastic sill plate is still attached, remove it by lifting up on the rear portion of the sill and snap it out.
+- In the cabin, if the front passenger plastic sill plate is still attached, remove it by lifting up on the rear portion of the sill and snapping it out.

 - Remove the air filter from the Front Plastic Assembly (FPA).